 Where does software maintenance come into the picture?
 As you can see the above points are about reviewing and optimising your current processes.
 First and foremost, consider test coverage of your software, think about introducing automatic tests and check if your software has well-prepared regression tests.

 Once your team has worked on the quality documentation, it will be easier for them to automate at least some parts of the software development processes.
 This assumes that you already have a shared repository where all developers place the code they write.
 This is also the single source of software for your project.

 The next step will be to set up a standardised process for creating software copies.
 This so-called ‘build process’ should be followed by every developer and tester on your team, as well as by every script and build-in mechanism.

 Subsequently, you should be able to automate the 'build process' i.e. use a script for downloading the latest software version from the repository.
 This will save time for the developers and allow them to avoid going through multiple steps to do it.

 Similar processes can be set up for pushing any changes to production.
 Your testing environment should resemble the user-facing one as closely as possible, so deployments can be completed by starting a single script or by clicking a button.

 It may be that your product infrastructure has been growing organically and without a specific roadmap or a plan in mind.
 This can be fixed by auditing your current structure and applying process optimisations whenever possible.
 In the longer term, this approach will not only make your product easier to maintain but also save you money.

-Are you unsure how to implement these strategies at your company?
-You could consider outsourcing your software maintenance processes.
+Are you unsure how to implement the software maintenance strategies at your company?
+You could consider outsourcing the software maintenance processes.
 At Spyrosoft, we’re ready to support you at any stage with our ready-to-use solutions and experience.

 Get in touch with our UK-based CEO and co-founder, Andrew Radcliffe using the contact details below to discuss the details.